yurkiv/uNote/README.md

 Android Notes App with Material Design

 The demo app is available on [appetize.io](https://appetize.io/embed/dyph20v16kjz17e256y9yu7j88?device=nexus5&orientation=portrait&scale=75)
+Open Source on Github - https://github.com/yurkiv/uNote

 Features
 -------

-- Inline Hashtags
+- Inline Hashtags.
 Use #hashtag and @mentions anywhere in your notes. uNote automatically indexes and groups them together in the sidebar for quick access.
-- Search
+- Search.
 In case you forgot to #hashtag or @mentions, we also have Full-Text search that support all languages right from the start.
-- Sync with Drive
+- Sync with Drive.
 All your notes, everywhere you go.
 - Share your notes
 - Completely free and ad-free

-Open Source on Github - https://github.com/yurkiv/uNote

 Screenshots
 -------